 For retail investors, the most common reason to buy mutual funds is diversification.
 Owning various investments minimizes the risk of having too much exposure to a single asset.

-Apart from diversification, mutual funds are a cost-effective means to streamline the process of investing.
+Mutual funds are also a cost-effective means to streamline the process of investing.
 Through these managed funds, you let a professional do the work for you.

 Actively managed vs. passively managed funds